 For others, it may feel more natural to talk out problems and brain-storm solutions together.
 Each person is unique and deserves an approach that works just for you, and it is my goal to provide you whatever tools you need to effect change in your life.

-I have helped individuals and families for 15 years and during that time have helped many people deal with a wide variety of life’s issues including, depression, ADHD, eating disorders, anxiety, substance-abuse, trauma, decision-making, self-esteem, difficulty with finances, marriage, life-transitions and so many others.
+I have helped individuals and families for 15 years and during that time have helped many people deal with a wide variety of life’s issues including, depression, ADHD, eating disorders, anxiety, trauma, decision-making, self-esteem, difficulty with finances, marriage, life-transitions and so many others.

 My work began with individuals and families who were dealing with abuse and neglect and through this work I found that many people, from all walks of life, experience issues in relation to these themes every day.
 In fact, many of us do not even understand or allow ourselves to honestly assess the emotions that we deal with on a daily basis.
 It has become my life’s work to help people assess and address what needs to occur in their lives in order for them to learn and institute more effective and proactive coping within their lives.
 Beginning the process of therapy is a gift to yourself, that can help you better understand yourself, and the choices that you make.
 Making these changes in yourself also helps those around you.